Sunday, September 7, 2025

 And why is it that, 30 years later, they conveniently don't remember most of the hurtful things that they said?

 The incident with Kat in eighth grade was a turning point with my group of "friends."
 By the end of that year, things with Torey were tenuous at best, and Khalia had said in exasperation, "We've given you so many chances."
 In the beginning of ninth grade (part of middle school in the district I grew up in), we were picking lunch tables-- and after the first few days of trying different lunch tables, we had to pick one to sit at for the rest of the year.
-Even though things were awkward with Kat, Torey and Khalia, I thought at least Gerri, Aviva, and Allison-- who, in seventh grade, referred to me as her best friend and even stood up for me against other kids-- would let me sit there, just as I had in seventh and eighth grade.
+Even though things were awkward with Kat, Torey and Khalia, I thought at least Gerri, Aviva, and Ivy-- who, in seventh grade, referred to me as her best friend and even stood up for me against other kids-- would let me sit there, just as I had in seventh and eighth grade.
 They were still my friends, I thought.

 But Torey said to me, "I don't want you sitting here.
 You're the most annoying person I've ever met.
 Nobody wants you here."
 Kat agreed.
-And my remaining "friends"-- not even Allison-- said anything.
+And my remaining "friends"-- not even Ivy-- said anything.
 Gerri later told me that Torey said to her, "I don't care if Julie sits with a bag over her head.
 I don't even want to look at her."
 Gerri elaborated in a cold bluntness that was typical of her, "Nobody thinks you're funny, and you just don't get it."
 Later, during gym class, Torey shouted taunts at me, saying that I was a loser and had no friends.

 My mother was a teacher-- she had to have known that girls that age are nasty to each other.
 How did she not know?
 Did she not see anything similar in any of her students?